Go Beyond the TripAdvisor Top 10

 Of all our amazing (and not-so-amazing) adventures, these were our top 10 absolute favorites (in no particular order):

-- This one’s a secret
+- (This one's a secret)

-- Feel like a superhero and go paragliding
+- Feeling like a superhero while paragliding

-- Enjoy the best of El Poblado
+- Enjoying the best of El Poblado

 Overrated and Underrated Medellin Attractions